petermwash/Book-A-Meal-V2/README.md

 * **[Flask](flask.pocoo.org/)** - A microframework for Python based on Werkzeug, Jinja 2.
 * **[Virtualenv](https://virtualenv.pypa.io/en/stable/)** - A tool used to create isolated virtual environments to work on
 * **[PostgreSQL](https://www.postgresql.org/download/)** – Postgres database which offers a lot of advantages over others as you can find them [here](https://www.postgresql.org/about/advantages/).
-* other dependencies can be found in the requirements.txt file.
+* you can find other dependencies in the requirements.txt file.